melekajacob/ExamVault/README.md

-# QuestionVault
+# ExamVault

 Submission for Shopify 2021 Intern challenge.
-QuestionVault is a webapp which allows users to upload images of questions (i.e. math, science, trivia) and optionally solutions along with metadata, and then provide an interface to view these questions and then the solution.
+ExamVault is a webapp which allows users to upload images of questions (i.e. math, science, trivia) and optionally solutions along with metadata, and then provide an interface to view these questions and then the solution.

 # Setup